dvdmtw98/blog/Post Vault/articles/2023-01-07-docker-101-part-4-networks.md

 We can expose ports on the container to be accessible from the host system using the `-p` flag in the `container run` command.
 Using this option we can access services that are running within the container.

-*(Refer Part 2 and 3 in the series for more details on docker container and image commands)*
+*(Refer to Parts 2 and 3 in the series for more details on docker container and image commands)*

 ```bash
 docker container run --rm --name nginx -it \
 	--net docker-101 -p 8080:80 nginx
 ```

 The syntax for the `-p` flag is as followed `-p <host-port>:<container-port>`.
 So the `-p` option in the above command translates to open port 80 on the container and connect it to port 8080 on the host system.
-This makes it such that the http server that is running on the container can be accessed on port 8080 on our local system.
+This makes it such that the HTTP server that is running on the container can be accessed on port 8080 on our local system.

-By exposing ports on the container from the host system we are able to access services that are running inside the container.
+By exposing ports on the container from the host system we can access services that are running inside the container.

-As discussed in the Host Driver Section Docker behind the scenes uses system specific commands and features to make changes in host systems network interface and the virtual interface that it creates to allow this communication to happen.
+As discussed in the Host Driver Section Docker behind the scenes uses system-specific commands and features to make changes in the host systems network interface and the virtual interface that it creates to allow this communication to happen.

 ![Exposing Port on Container|620](images/docker-networks/docker-container-run-2.png)

 ![Nginx Container Result|600](images/docker-networks/docker-nginx-container.png)

 The ports that are exposable on a container will always be provided on the details page of the image on the Container Registries website.
-The same detail can be also found in by using the `image inspect` command and consulting the `Dockerfile` used to build the image.
+The same detail can be also found by using the `image inspect` command and consulting the `Dockerfile` used to build the image.

 #### Inter-Container Communication

-Containers that are on the same network can communicate with each other using there hostname.
-By default the host name is the name that is assigned to the container when its created, by using the `--network-alias` flag a custom hostname that is different from the name of the container can be defined.
+Containers that are on the same network can communicate with each other using their hostname.
+By default the hostname is the name that is assigned to the container when its created, by using the `--network-alias` flag a custom hostname that is different from the name of the container can be defined.

-For this demonstration I created two alpine containers both connected to the `docker-101` network that we had created before.
+For this demonstration, I created two Alpine containers both connected to the `docker-101` network that we had created before.
 One container is called `alpine1` and the second container is called `alpine2`.
 Alpine2 is also assigned a custom hostname `alpine-host`

 ```bash
 docker container run --rm --name alpine1 \